01 of 09

 Look for huckleberries in August and September.
 They are most widely available in the Pacific Northwest.

 Raspberries have hollow cores (that's the prime difference between them and blackberries) and come in delicate pink to deep red to golden and even black.
 Raspberries are perhaps the most delicate of all the berries.
 Look for matte berries with no bruising or crushing or anything remotely out of sorts, once one raspberry starts to fail, the rest tend to follow quickly.

 Since raspberries don't keep well, plan to use them quickly.
 Rinse berries quickly in cool water just before using and dry... by laying gently on a clean towels and patting dry.
-Try the lightly tangy flavor of raspberries with a bit of cream and sugar or in a Cornmeal Raspberry Cobbler, a Raspberry Peach Bread Pudding, or mashed and used in a simple Berry Fool.
+Try the lightly tangy flavor of raspberries with a bit of cream and sugar or in a cobbler, or a bread pudding.

 Look for raspberries in June into August.

 07 of 09

 Salmonberries are, as you might guess, sort of salmon colored.
 They also have a tendency to grow near streams where salmon spawn, whether on the West Coast in British Columbia up to Alaska, or on the East Coast in Newfoundland.
 Salmonberries tend to be quite juicy, but can be used like blackberries or raspberries.
 Like other brambles, they are prolific where they grow wild.

 Look for salmonberries hanging from their brambles in July and August.

 Saskatoon berries are a delight of local eating in many provinces of Canada.
 They look a lot like large blueberries, in both shape and in their purple-to-blue color.
 They can be used in a wide variety of ways, including pies, jams, wines, and dried. the First Nation people of the prairies traditionally used these tart and flavorful berries as a way of preserving and adding flavor to dried meat.